renovatebot/renovate/website/docs/configuration-options.md

 ```
   "packageRules": [{
     "packageNames": ["angular"],
-    "pinVersions": true
+    "rangeStrategy": "pin"
   }]
 ```

-The above will enable `pinVersions` for the package `angular`.
+The above will enable set `rangeStrategy` to `pin` only for the package `angular`.

 ### packagePatterns